iestyn129/TynLog/README.md

 ## Issues and Contribution
 If you want to create issues or pull requests be my guest, but expect nothing from them.
 Yet again, this is only for me.

+## Licence
+This project is licenced under the GNU General Public Licence version 3 (GPLv3).
+See the [LICENCE](./LICENCE) file for more details.